 A pharmacy technician needs to have a well-rounded skill set to help patients with their medication needs.

-A pharmacy technician assists the pharmacist in running the operation of the pharmacy, interacting professionally with customers and complying with regulatory laws.
-Pharmacy technicians may find work in a drugstore, grocery store, hospital, nursing home or other medical facilities.
+A pharmacy technician assists the pharmacist in running the operations of the pharmacy, interacting professionally with customers, and complying with regulatory laws.
+Pharmacy technicians work in drugstores, grocery stores, hospitals, nursing homes, and other medical facilities.

 Education and Training